mopg/egads.jl/README.md

-# jegads
+# egads.jl
 Julia module to couple to Bob Haimes's EGADS.
 EGADS is a part of Engineering Sketch Pad (ESP).

 ## ESP
 More information about ESP can be found at https://acdl.mit.edu/esp/, along with installation instructions.
-Note that the `jegads` package does <em>not</em> install ESP for you.
+Note that the `egads.jl` package does <em>not</em> install ESP for you.